tier4/caret_doc/docs/tutorials/visualization.md

    # load the architecture file which is created in the previous page
    arch = Architecture('yaml', './architecture.yaml')

-   # load measured data by CARET
+   # load recorded data by CARET
    lttng = Lttng('./e2e_sample')

-   # map the application architecture to measured data
+   # map the application architecture to recorded data
    app = Application(arch, lttng)
    ```